Bombing of San Marino in World War II: Attacks

 A total of eight documented aerial attacks were carried out on San Marino.
 The biggest and most known bombing raid was carried out on 26 June 1944 by multiple RAF aircraft, specifically the Desert Air Force.
 A total of 263 bombs were dropped on the City of San Marino in three waves between 11:03 to 12:38 by 41 Martin B-26 Marauder and Martin Baltimore attack bombers, causing extensive destruction and damage to both houses and public buildings in the city.

 After the main attack, seven smaller raids were carried out all over San Marino, the last one only ending on 29 August 1944.
 In the last attack, the San Marino railway line was hit.
 The reason for the attack was the belief that the railway infrastructure was used by the Germans for the movement of war personnel, as well as weapons.
-It was also assumed that the Allies bombed San Marino because they wanted to kill Field Marshall Albert Kesselring, who they believed was visiting the micronation at the time.
+It was also assumed that the Allies bombed San Marino because they wanted to kill Field Marshal Albert Kesselring, who they believed was visiting the micronation at the time.